-A CGI script is any (server-side) executable file (usually a script - hence the name) that, when executed on standard output, writes the HTTP header of the page (not to be confused with the HTML header) and then its own content .
-This can be classic HTML text, but also any other type of data.
+A CGI script is any (server-side) executable file (usually a script - hence the name) that, when run on standard output, prints the HTTP header of the page (not to be confused with the HTML header) and then its own content .
+It can be classic text in HTML, but also any other type of data.

 The script should generate at least the header

-Content-Type: followed by a blank line that denotes the end of the header.
-Example of a simple shell CGI script:
+Content-Type: followed by a blank line indicating the end of the header.
+An example of a simple CGI script written in a shell